 To encourage browsing, related/similar items can be displayed in a sidebar or at the bottom of the main product.
 Finally, a nice touch would be to add one or two positive reviews from customers who have bought the exact same thing.
 This could be the deciding factor for someone who’s unsure about a product.

 Reputation, reputation, reputation!

 Although the e-commerce industry seems to be thriving, many people are still nervous about shopping online.
+Talk to Shopify Specialists and find out how you can build a better online presence.
 If you’re not a household name yet, there are several things you can do on your website to establish and verify your business’s trustworthiness:

 - Showcase any certifications or awards that you might have received.

 - Link to your social media channels (this is more important than you realize).